WIP Wednesdays FAQ

 The latest Work In Progress Wednesday post is here

-The idea is, that if you regularly report publicly on a project you are more likely to pick it up and work it a little.
+If you regularly report publicly on a project you are more likely to pick it up and work it a little.
 Even if it means the project is out and ‘looking at you’ for most stitchers it means they will work it a little.
 This is ideal for anyone who is working on large things like a hand made crazy quilt or any large stitch project.

-What constitutes a large Project?
+What constitutes a Project?

 How does it Work ?